 Cempohuallan (CmpRG)

 This compound glyph stands for Cempohuallan (seemingly meaning "Place of Twenty," also spelled Cempoala and Zempoala), the name of the principal socio-political unit featured in the 1580 Relación Geográfica de Cempoala (of Hidalgo).
 The most obvious element is the grand hill or mountain (tepetl) that sits in the center of the map--the compound glyph shown here.
-This is surmounted by a beautifully realized head of an obviously high-status man.
+This is surmounted by a beautifully realized head of an obviously high-status man in a 3/4 view (showing both eyes, which suggests European stylistic influence).
 However, Cempohuallan does not obviously contain any phonetic or iconographic element provided by the grand hill.
 Instead, this elaborate element seems to play the role of a semantic indicator establishing that this is a place, or in other words for the non-visualized locative -tlan, “by, among, in,” etc. The high-status individual whose head appears on the summit of the hill/mountain has a large turquoise disk for a lip plug as well as turquoise ear flares (one assumes that the ear that does not appear in the painting had one, too).
 His hair is gathered with a red-colored winding cord into the warrior hairstyle called temilotli or tzontli.
 According to the Spanish-language text, Cempohuallan “means twenty in Spanish, because in ancient times the Cempoaltecas lived in this pueblo; they speak the Mexican language [Nahuatl]” (folio 1 verso).
 Thus the head on the summit most likely represents an ancestral figure or ethnic group that founded the community in "antiquity," with the word for “twenty” (cempohualli) as the main component of the name.
 Finally, the compound glyph is closely associated with an elaborate depiction of the region's Franciscan monastery church to its left.
 Another option is that the man at the top of the hill is a centecpanpixqui (guarding over twenty tributaries).
 This church, which has decorative elements still found on the existing building (such as its rare sixteenth-century bell tower) is a semantic element indicating an inhabited place (see the historical contextualizing image).

 Robert Haskett